marchirschvogel/ambit/doc/examples/solid_flow0d/README.md

 ### Instructions ###

+Study the setup and the comments in the input file `solid_flow0d_heart_cycle.py`.
 Run the simulation, either in one of the provided Docker containers or using your own FEniCSx/Ambit installation, using the command
 ```
 mpiexec -n 1 python3 solid_flow0d_heart_cycle.py
 ```